apache/lucene-solr/solr/example/README.txt

 you will need to copy the required jars into solr/lib or update the paths to the jars in your solrconfig.xml.

+-SolrHome

 By default, start.jar starts Solr in Jetty using the default solr home directory of "./solr/" -- To run other example configurations, you can speciy the solr.solr.home system property when starting jetty...

   java -Dsolr.solr.home=multicore -jar start.jar
   java -Dsolr.solr.home=example-DIH -jar start.jar

+-Logging

+By default, Solr will log to the console.
+This can be convenient when first getting started, but eventually you will want to log to a file.
+To enable logging, you can just pass a system property to Jetty on startup:

+  java -Djava.util.logging.config.file=etc/logging.properties -jar start.jar

+ This will use Java Util Logging to log to a file based on the config in etc/logging.properties.
+Logs will be written in the logs directory.
+It is also possible to setup log4j or other popular logging frameworks.